-Your jack-o-lantern or doorstep decoration is a great source of animal feed.
+Your jack-o-lantern or doorstep decoration provides a great source of animal feed.
 Plenty of livestock can eat pumpkins and benefit from the vitamin E, A, protein, and fiber in these fruits.

-Whole or carved pumpkins and even decorative gourds can be a great source of nutrients for pigs, chickens, goats, sheep, and cows.
+Whole or carved pumpkins and even decorative gourds offer a great source of nutrients for pigs, chickens, goats, sheep, and cows.

-If your Halloween pumpkin doesn’t end up as animal feed, composting is another great way to dispose of it.
+If your Halloween pumpkin doesn’t end up as animal feed, compost it.

 Pumpkins that end up in landfills have a hard time breaking down because landfills function to store material and don’t have much oxygen to allow organics to decompose properly.
 When organic materials don’t have enough oxygen to break down, they release methane gas, a greenhouse gas that is harmful to the environment.

-It’s important to remember that pumpkins are first and foremost food and can be treated like other forms of food waste.
-Composting is by far the best way to manage your Halloween pumpkins and divert them from the trash.
+Remember first and foremost that pumpkins can be treated as food waste.
+Composting provides the best way to manage your Halloween pumpkins and divert them from the trash.
 Pumpkins can be placed in backyard composting bins or at composting facilities that manage yard waste.

 Typically, yard waste facilities do not accept food waste, but they do make an exception for pumpkins.
 The MPCA’s Composting Facilities Map indicates where you can drop off your pumpkins and other yard or food waste.